-For each area to receive compacted fill, the removal of low density, compressible earth materials, such as topsoil, should continue until firm competent bedrock is encountered.
+For each area to receive compacted fill, the removal of low density, compressible earth materials, such as topsoil, upper alluvial materials, and undocumented artificial fill, should continue until firm competent bedrock is encountered.
 Removal excavations are subject to verification by the project engineer, geologist or their representative.
 Prior to placing compacted fills, the exposed bottom in each removal area should be scarified to a depth of 6 inches or more, watered or air dried as necessary to achieve near optimum moisture conditions and then compacted to a minimum of 90 percent of the maximum dry density determined by ASTM D 1557.

 The intent of remedial grading is to diminish the potential for hydro-consolidation, slope instability, and/or settlement.
 Remedial grading should extend beyond the perimeter of the proposed structures a horizontal distance equal to the depth of excavation or a minimum of 5 feet, whichever is greater.
 For cursory purposes the anticipated removal depths are shown on the enclosed Geotechnical Map, Plate 1.
-In general, the anticipated removal depths should vary from 4 to 6 feet below existing grade.
+In general, the anticipated removal depths should vary from 3 to 5 feet below existing grade.